 - Mary Morton: Director of Human Resources and Affirmative Action/Title IX Coordinator, 607-746-4494, 105 Bush Hall, email@example.com - for all questions regarding Title IX or to file a sexual harassment or discrimination complaint against a student, staff or faculty member or vendor

-- Lori Barnes: Associate Dean of Students & Director of Health & Counseling Services/Title IX Deputy Coordinator, 607-746-4690, Foreman Hall, firstname.lastname@example.org - for all questions regarding Title IX or to file a sexual harassment or discrimination complaint against a student, staff or faculty member or vendor
+- Mary Wake, Interim Director of Counseling Services/Title IX Deputy Coordinator, 607-746-4690, Foreman Hall, firstname.lastname@example.org - for all questions regarding Title IX or to file a sexual harassment or discrimination complaint against a student, staff or faculty member or vendor

 - Lacey Williams: Director of Students Rights and Responsibilities, 607-746-4443, Catskill Hall - to report Student Code of Conduct violations or to request a “No Contact Order”

 - Health & Counseling Services: 607-746-4690, Foreman Hall, email@example.com - to seek confidential medical treatment and counseling services